Pylons/akhet/docs/index.rst

   (You can also choose your own template globals.)
 * "handlers", "models", and "lib" are packages to give plenty of room for large applications.
+* An extensible home page template, site template, and default stylesheet.

 Documentation